-- Signs should be constructed with high quality, durable materials appropriate to the physical demands of an urban setting. - Buildings should be designed with locations to accommodate signage that is complementary to the building architecture, detailing, and materials. - Sign colors, materials, sizes, shapes and lighting should complement the other elements of the façade and landscape design. - No signage should be painted directly on a building façade. - Signs should not project above the roofline of a building, or floor line for a ground floor establishment. - Signs should not be oriented toward the Tennessee River/ Ft.
-Loudon Lake. - One wall sign shall be permitted per building street frontage up to a maximum of two signs per building.
-The maximum size per sign shall be 100 square feet up to a total maximum of 150 square feet of wall signage per building. - Signs should serve to identify a tenant rather than advertise it. - No advertising devices, slogans, symbols or marks other than the company logo or word mark should be used. - Signs should be consistent with the surrounding signs in scale, format, materials, colors, illumination and legibility.
+- Signs should be constructed with high quality, durable materials appropriate to the physical demands of an urban setting. - Buildings should be designed with locations to accommodate signage that is complementary to the building architecture, detailing, and materials. - Sign colors, materials, sizes, shapes and lighting should complement the other elements of the façade and landscape design. - No signage should be painted directly on a building façade. - Signs should not project above the roofline of a building, or floor line for a ground floor establishment. - Signs on those lots closest to the Tennessee River/Ft.
+Loudon Lake should not be oriented toward the Tennessee River/ Ft.
+Loudon Lake. - One wall sign shall be permitted per building street frontage.
+Attached signs shall comply with Article 2.4.n and 13.9.F of the Knoxville Zoning Ordinance as adopted on August 13, 2019. - Signs should primarily serve to identify a tenant rather than advertise it. - No advertising devices, slogans, symbols or marks other than the company logo or word mark should be used. - When feasible and appropriate for the intended use, should be consistent with the surrounding signs in scale, format, materials, colors, illumination an legibility.
 Neon signs are prohibited. - Signs should be illuminated by a steady, stationary, shielded light source, directed solely at the sign or internal to it, without causing glare for motorists, pedestrians or neighboring premises. - Signage plans shall be reviewed prior to implementation for consistency with existing signage on the campus.